ibm-cloud-docs/pattern-sap-on-powervs/reference-architecture-sap-on-powervs.md

-Figure 2 illustrates a detailed architecture for a single-zone, multi-region deployment on IBM Cloud Power Virtual Server.
+**Figure 2** Illustrates a detailed architecture for a single-zone, multi-region deployment on IBM Cloud Power Virtual Server.

 ![A single-zone, multi-region deployment to facilitate disaster recovery](image2.png){: caption="A single-zone, multi-region deployment to facilitate disaster recovery" caption-side="bottom"}